starwolfy/steam-ts/README.md

 ### Development

-Please do report the bugs you encounter.

-If you'd like to improve this project feel free to start a pull request, it will be reviewed as fast as possible.
+This project is no longer being maintained by the original author.
+Pull requests are still being reviewed.

 ### Support

-You can get support by either going to the [issues page] of [this repo] or you can get personal support via Steam by adding [Classy^^].
-Aditionally there is [this video tutorial] for Windows users.
+There is [this video tutorial] for Windows users.

 [issues page]: <https://github.com/nikitavondel/steam-ts/issues>